home-assistant/home-assistant.io/source/_integrations/wake_on_lan.markdown

   default: Wake on LAN
   type: string
 host:
   description: The IP address or hostname to check the state of the device (on/off).
+If this is not provided, the state of the switch will be assumed based on the last action that was taken.
   required: false
   type: string
 turn_off: